Axel3246/Smart-TrafficAgent-TEC/README.md

 ## That's a Wrap!

 Congratulations!
 You have correctly setup a local copy of the project.
 Start experimenting!

-If you found this repository interesting, don't forget to star or fork it, it's highly appreciated :)!
+If you found this repository interesting, don't forget to stargaze it, it's highly appreciated :)!

 _For more examples, images, and models please refer to the project's [Documentation](https://drive.google.com/drive/folders/14CkqHgOAIuTdzL1cLgOgP30bt8ABbcis?usp=sharing)_